 The Catalyst Conference 2015 application is now closed.

-The selected students will face a challenging task: They will be asked to view the world through the eyes of another and to learn about the underlying similarities that connect us all.
+Participants will face a challenging task: They will be asked to view the world through the eyes of another and to learn about the underlying similarities that connect us all.
 By cultivating their leadership skills, we prepare students to be catalysts for positive change in their own communities.

 The Catalyst Conference has a $50 registration fee upon acceptance to the conference.
-Payments should not be with the application.
+Payments should not be included with the application.
 Additionally, we do offer financial aid if this registration fee is a monetary hurdle.
 Email email@example.com to apply for financial aid.

 Follow Catalyst on Twitter for updates about the 2015 conference, meetings, fundraising and other Catalyst fun!